daczarne/legion/README.md

 ## The `Kingdom` class

 The `Kingdom` class produces an overview of the player's situation in a given campaing.
-It takes as input a list of cities and a list of sorting order.
+It takes as input a list of cities.
 It displays the total production and storage situation of the kingdom.

-You can also use the `Kingdom.from_list()` method to create the Kingdom instance.
+You can also use the `Kingdom.from_list()` method to create the `Kingdom` instance.
 The list should be a list of city dictionaries same as with the `Scenario` class.

 ```python